 Well… they probably were, but were too polite and hospitable to show it.

-This is a guest post by Paulette Lee, a retired international development communications professional and former award-winning broadcast journalist from Los Angeles.
-An avid solo traveler who has been to more than 50 countries and lived and worked in Sub-Saharan Africa, for the past five years she has lived in the Washington DC area.
-Her next planned adventure is to move to France.
+Guest Contribution by Paulette Lee.
+Paulette is a retired international development communications professional and award-winning broadcast journalist from Los Angeles.
+An avid solo traveler who has been to more than 50 countries and lived and worked in Sub-Saharan Africa, she now lives in France.
+Follow Paulette’s Adventures Abroad on her blog.

 - A reliable guidebook for Oman is Lonely Planet’s UAE and Arabian Peninsula

 - A number of nationalities can get an Oman visa on arrival including Canadians, Americans and Australians.
 Double-check before you travel because things can change quickly in the Gulf States.
 Conversely you can apply for a tourist visa for Oman at any consulate or embassy.

 - Find the cheapest prices for hotels in Muscat with Booking.com